Sastik/Basic_LINUX_Tutorial_Document/README.md

 Step 2 : $ SSH username@ipaddress

 #  File permissions change related in linux📸🐱

+ #  $ls -l  🐱‍
+   list all the  files with their permission mode

+        ls -l

+   #  $ls -l *.txt 🐱‍
+   list all the text files with their permission mode

+        ls -l *.txt

+   #  $ls -la 🐱‍👤
+   Get a full list of hidden files .information about the user presentation,  size of the file and date and tjme of modifications Using  ls –la

+         ls -la

    #  $chmod 🐱‍👤

    Chmod is used to chnage the access permissions of files and directories.
 It stand for chnage mode

+  Syntax :

+          chmod <options> <permissions> <file name>

  Option:
     '+' stands for add
     '-' stands for remove

+Example :

+🧿To change directory permissions for everyone, use “u” for users, “g” for group, “o” for others, and “ugo” or “a” (for all).

+1 :Change that the owner cannot write(w) in the file but can only read it.

+        chmod u=r [file_name]

+ 2.restrict the permission such that the user cannot search the directory.

+        chmod u=rw [dir_name]

+ 3. to give read, write, and execute to everyone.

+         chmod ugo+rwx [foldername]

+4.to restrict write and execute permission for everyone.

+          chmod a-wx foldername

+ ⚖ Permission numbers are:

+        0 = ---
+        1 = --x
+        2 = -w-
+        3 = -wx
+        4 = r-
+        5 = r-x
+        6 = rw-
+        7 = rwx

+ 5.  will give read, write, and execute permissions for everyone.

+         chmod 777 [foldername]

+ 6.  will give read, write, and execute permissions for the user only.

+          chmod 700 [foldername]

+ 7.  will give write and execute (3) permission for the user, w (2) for the group, and read, write, and execute for the users.

+          chmod 327 [foldername]